-Scott Bosgraf will enter his first year as head men's soccer coach in 2017 after being promoted to the position in the summer of 2017.
-Bosgraf will be in his ninth year overall with the program after three years as the full-time assistant coach and five as a part-time assistant.
+Scott Bosgraf enters his fourth year as head men's soccer coach in 2020-21 after being promoted to the position in the summer of 2017.
+Bosgraf is in his 12th year overall with the program after three years as the full-time assistant coach and five as a part-time assistant.

 "I am very humbled and thankful to be given this opportunity by Dr. J. Derek Halvorson and Tim Sceggel.
 Their support, encouragement and trust have been outstanding," Bosgraf said at the time of his promotion.
 "To be given this opportunity at Covenant College is truly special for me and my family.
 Covenant, and specifically Covenant men's soccer, has had a huge impact on my life both as a player and coach and I look forward as the head coach to continuing the process of shaping young men's lives for Christ and his Kingdom.
 I am truly excited about the program and look forward to getting started."

 Bosgraf played for the Scots from 1985-88, under head coach Brian Crossman, and graduated in 1989 with a degree in history.
 In his senior year as a player at Covenant, Bosgraf was a team captain, an All-NAIA District 24 and All-South third team selection while ranking 17th in the country in assists per game.
 In 1996, he returned to be an assistant coach under Crossman through the 2004 season.